Location-Based Free Events: Proximity App

 Throughout this project, I have realized how important it is to base your designs on solid research.
 Without ample research into your users’ pain points and needs, it is impossible to make a product that improves people’s lives.

-The time constraints of this academic project made it difficult to conduct thorough research, and I hope that in the future I will be able to approach projects from a more informed perspective.
+The time constraints of this academic project made it difficult to conduct thorough research, and in the future I aim to approach projects from a more informed perspective.

 Next